awsdocs/aws-deeplens-user-guide/doc_source/deeplens-managing-your-device.md

 # Managing Your AWS DeepLens Device<a name="deeplens-managing-your-device"></a>

-The following topics explain how to manage your AWS DeepLens device and access device resource from a AWS Greengrass Lambda function:
+The following topics explain how to manage your AWS DeepLens device and access device resource from a AWS IoT Greengrass Lambda function:

 **Topics**
 + [Securely Boot Your AWS DeepLens Device](deeplens-secure-boot.md)